jellyymango/AQTM/README.md

 # AQTM

 This repository contains the source code for the AQTM mobile application.
+Instructions for setting up the development environemnt are as follows:

+--Ensure that recent versions of NodeJS, yarn, npm, and npx are installed on the machine.

+--Check versions of NodeJS, yarn, npm, and npx inside of a Command Prompt (not Powershell).

+--Create project folder './AQTM' with blank Expo Go App inside, using 'npx create-expo-app AQTM'.

+--Delete all application files besides '.expo' and 'node_modules' folders.

+--Copy AQTM repository into the ./AQTM folder (it will create nested folder ./AQTM/AQTM).

+--Cut and paste '.expo' and 'node_modules' folders into the ./AQTM/AQTM repository folder.

+--Inside of ./AQTM/AQTM, run 'npx expo start' in a Command Prompt (not Powershell) window to start the application and display QR code.